rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 #### When a Cloud Server is deleted how is the data removed from the host server?

 -   Cloud Servers use VHD storage.
-Once a server is deleted the VHD is deleted, similar to the way you would do a rm command in Linux.
-When that is done the VHD is completely removed thus allowing another one to be created.
+When a Cloud Server is deleted, the VHD file is securely and immediately deleted.
+It is not possible to recover a Cloud Server that has been deleted.

 ------------------------------------------------------------------------